openshift/enhancements/enhancements/openshift-route-admission-policy.md

 type NamespaceOwnershipCheck string

 const (
-    // InterNamespaceAllowedOwnershipCheck allows routes to claim subdomains of the same host name across namespaces.
+    // InterNamespaceAllowedOwnershipCheck allows routes to claim different paths of the same host name across namespaces.
     InterNamespaceAllowedOwnershipCheck NamespaceOwnershipCheck = "InterNamespaceAllowed"

     // StrictNamespaceOwnershipCheck does not allow routes to claim the same host name across namespaces.